Ayush03A/Celebal-Summer-Internship-Data-Engineer-2025/WEEK 5/Readme.md

 ---

+## Data Factory as Code

+The full configuration of the Azure Data Factory pipelines, datasets, and triggers is available as an ARM template in the /arm_template folder, demonstrating Infrastructure as Code (IaC) principles.

 ## 💡 Key Learnings & Challenges

 *   **Dynamic Pipelines:** Mastered the use of `Lookup` and `ForEach` activities to create powerful, metadata-driven pipelines that scale without manual intervention.